The Illustrated London News: Archive

 The archives of The Illustrated London News, The Sketch, The Sphere, The Tatler, The Bystander, The Graphic, The Illustrated War News, The Illustrated Sporting and Dramatic News, and Britannia and Eve are owned by Illustrated London News (ILN) Limited.
 ILN Ltd also holds company records of the Illustrated London News, Illustrated Newspapers Ltd and the Illustrated London News Group.

 In 2010, the entire back catalogue of The Illustrated London News was digitised, and is available online by subscription.

 The entire run of The Illustrated London News between 1914 and 1919 is available for free online.

+The archive for 1842 to 2003 can be searched through public libraries in several countries, and is held by Gale Primary Sources.

 TheGenealogist has a full collection online available from 1842 to 1879 and a number of issues from 1890.

 The original woodblocks of the first issue are held by the Victoria and Albert Museum, London.

-In fiction
+In popular culture

-In Jules Verne's Around the World in Eighty Days, The Illustrated London News is referenced as reporting extensively on Phileas Fogg's travel around the world.
+In Jules Verne's fictional Around the World in Eighty Days, The Illustrated London News is referenced as reporting extensively on Phileas Fogg's travel around the world.
 The paper is mentioned as publishing Fogg's portrait, based on a photo obtained from the Reform Club of which Fogg was a member.

+The nineteenth-century operations of the Illustrated London News were portrayed in the 2021 biopic, The Electrical Life of Louis Wain, starring Benedict Cumberbatch as Louis Wain, one of the publication's illustrators, and Claire Foy as his wife, Emily Richardson-Wain.